atahirxd/AAOffice/README.md

 # AAOffice
 Mini projects catering to student productivity to offer productivity and motivation to combat the additional stress caused by the latest online mode of education.
 Built in C++ with Nana Library and OOP concepts.
+IDE used was MS Visual Studio 2019.
 It contains apps:
 - POMOTimer (a POMODORO timer app)
 - HelpDesk (a student FAQ app)
 - REFLECT (student motivational app) <br><br>